allegro/allegro.tech/_posts/2014-12-19-Designing-RESTful-API.md

 author: przemyslaw.debek
 tags: [rest, restful, api, http, hateoas, microservices]
 ---

-In distributed environments it is crucial to have a common, standardized language, which services can use to exchange information between each other.
+In distributed environments it is crucial to have a common, standardized language which services can use to exchange information between each other.
 At Allegro, to meet this goal, we’ve chosen the REST architecture.

 This article will guide you through REST API concepts and good practices that we use in our projects.
 In order to show